spy4x/antonshubin.com/src/views/blog/posts/from-office-job-to-own-projects.md

 Here is a list of obstacles that stood in my way.

 ### Obstacle 1: Limited funds
 I was dreaming of leaving my office job.
 But I couldn't dare until a person I was working with said they tried freelance, and it was not that bad experience.
 Inspired by their story, I decided to try.
 I collected money for 4 months of living and left my job.
-I was it would be enough.
+I thought it would be enough.
 So naive.

 It took months to figure out where to look for a job, how to position myself, how to apply, how to fill in profile information to look professional, and dozen other things.
 But I was running out of money and still couldn't find a job.
 I was desperate.